SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ### Data Preprocessing <a name="regtree-preprocessing"></a>

 While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here is lighter.
-We still however will put in place logic for:

-* Missing values in the data
-* Encoding categorical variables to numeric form
+The logic of the steps below is the same as the above for Linear Regression, so my comments are limited.

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows

 ```python